Diversity in Cannabis: Lil Wayne leads the charge in Time Square with BIPOC & female led brands

 In 1971 the Waldo brothers used 420 as the secret code for marijuana, in 2021 I like to say "50 is the new 420," and 420 is now fabulously 50!

-Look for this exquisitely designed billboard campaign live on the iconic Nasdaq and Thomson Reuters boards, at 43rd Street and 7th Avenue from 10AM to 10PM and follow the campaign on our Social Media.
-Lil Wayne fans can spot the legendary rapper and his cannabis brand GKUA on both boards.
-We will enjoy a week-long run on the Plaza billboards through 4/27 next to the NASDAQ board.
+Stay tuned and follow our social media for updates on more exquisitely designed billboard campaigns live on the iconic Nasdaq and Thomson Reuters boards, at 43rd Street and 7th Avenue.
+Lil Wayne fans were thrilled to spot the legendary rapper and his cannabis brand GKUA on both boards.
+We look forward to more meaningful campaigns on the Plaza billboards next to the NASDAQ board.